KordingLab/KordingLab.github.io/_people/felipe_parodi.md

 ### Bio

 Originally from Buenos Aires, Argentina, Felipe graduated from the University of Miami with a B.S. in Neuroscience in 2019.
-As an undergraduate, Felipe pursued an independent project on neurolinguistic pain modulation in the Social and Cultural Neuroscience lab under the mentorship of Dr. Elizabeth Losin.
-Following graduation, Felipe worked as a Psychometrician under Dr. Rafael Rivas-Vazquez, where he helped refine a screening instrument as a predictor of cognitive dysfunction in white and Hispanic geriatric populations.
+As an undergraduate, Felipe conducted research on neurolinguistic pain modulation in the Social and Cultural Neuroscience lab.
+Following graduation, Felipe worked as a Psychometrician for First Choice Neurology, where he helped refine a screening instrument as a predictor of cognitive dysfunction in white and Hispanic geriatric populations.
 Outside of the lab, Felipe plays soccer, occasionally engages in people-watching, and is on a quest to make (and find!) the perfect burger.
 <hr>

 ### Research Interests